orogene/orogene/CONTRIBUTING.md

 logging capabilities, which can be configured through `--loglevel`.
 The syntax for this option is documented [here](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#directives).
-For example, `cargo run -- restore --loglevel node_maintainer=trace,info` will default to INFO-level logging for everything, but also include TRACE-level logging for anything logged by `node-maintainer` (node the underscore.
+For example, `cargo run -- apply --loglevel node_maintainer=trace,info` will default to INFO-level logging for everything, but also include TRACE-level logging for anything logged by `node-maintainer` (node the underscore.
 It's based on the module name, not the crate.)